-Advocacy to individuals affected by racism and discrimination, consultation and conflict resolution for organizations and groups.
+CRRC provides advocacy and support to individuals and families affected by racism and discrimination in Peterborough.
+Advocacy may include consultation, intervention, and conflict resolution for organizations and groups.

 Education is a core service of CRRC.
-Training for groups, organizations and businesses, designed to meet specific needs and learning objectives.
-Check out our workshop catalogue for more information or contact us directly at email@example.com
+Education includes training classes and immersive workshops for groups, organizations and businesses and are designed to meet specific needs and learning objectives.
+For more information, please visit the Education page on our website.

 Partnerships & Networks

 Collaboration with Peterborough institutions, organizations and community groups has been a mainstay throughout the history of CRRC.